Andrej-Adamenko/Taskhelper/README.md

 * "Reported by" - include tickets that is created by the selected users.
 * "CCed to" - include tickets where the selected users in CC.
 * "Remind me when" - regulates what tickets can be reminded in this channel.
-* "Due" - if this option is enabled, regular(NOT scheduled) tickets will be included in this channel.
+* "Due" - if this option is enabled, regular(NOT deferred) tickets and also tickets deferred until a date, but that date is in the past now, will all be included in this channel.
-* "Deferred" - if this option is enabled, scheduled tickets will be included in this channel.
+* "Deferred" - if this option is enabled, tickets, deferred until now will be included in this channel.
 * "Priority 1/2/3" - here you should specify which tickets with priority 1, 2 and 3 will be forwarded to this channel.

 The "Assigned to", "Reported by", and "CCed to" buttons open a menu of user tags where multiple user tags can be selected at once.